dscotese/kraken-grid/README.md

 There is a little bit of logic in the code to spit out a lot more information when verbose is on.
 It's off by default and this command just toggles it.

 ### safe
 When the bot starts, it is in "safe" mode, which means that it will not __actually__ add or cancel any orders.
 The idea is that it won't do anything, but instead just show you what it would do if __safe__ were off.
 Your have to enter `safe` to turn this off so that the bot will actually do things.
-It allows for startup with a lot less rish with a possible buggy bot.
+It allows for startup with a lot less risk with a possibly buggy bot.

 ### ws - EXPERIMENTAL
 This connects to Kraken's WebSockets, which, I have to warn you, send you something about every second, and sometimes silently disconnects.